loehnertj/ascii_designer/docs/index.rst

 all get expanders initially.

 The ``children`` property, if retrieved, is again a special list like the "root" one.

+To identify items in the tree, the two methods :any:`ObsList.find` and :any:`ObsList.find_by_toolkit_id` are provided, which yield container list and index given the item or its toolkit-native identifier, respectively.

+For Tk, the toolkit-native identifier is the ``iid`` value of the tree item.
+For Qt (TBD!), it will be the ``QModelIndex``.

 Extending / integrating